Cinetheodolite

-A cinetheodolite (a.k.a. kinetheodolite) is a photographic instrument for collection of trajectory data.
+A cinetheodolite or kinetheodolite is a photographic instrument for collection of trajectory data.
 It can be used to acquire data in the testing of missiles, rockets, projectiles, aircraft, and fire control systems; in the ripple firing of rockets, graze action tests, air burst fuze tests, and similar operations.
 Cinetheodolites provide angular measurements of the line of sight to the vehicle.
 This permits acquiring accurate position data.
 Together with timing systems, velocity and acceleration data can be developed from the position measurements.
 Cinetheodolites can serve as primary sources of position and velocity data to about 30 km slant range.

 These instruments were developed from theodolites by the addition of a movie camera, adding the ability to track a vehicle in flight and so obtain continuous trajectory data.

 Introduction

 One of the objectives of testing missile and rocket systems is to determine the actual "in-flight" performance of the vehicles themselves.
 One of the prime requirements for establishing the performance of vehicles in flight is to obtain accurate data which will reveal the position in space and the attitude of the vehicle during its trajectory.
 The employment of optics at a missile range may become highly significant in obtaining these data, if the atmosphere permits reasonably unobstructed observation, and if, moreover, an all-land test area makes possible optimum siting of instruments for most desirable look angles.
 Under these conditions, optics in general, and photogrammetry in particular, correlated with other instrumentation systems, can provide effective and accurate data of target trajectory.